Answers to Common Questions about Calcium Supplements

 Once you know how much calcium you typically eat, you can decide how much supplement you need to get close to that daily goal.
 Keep in mind, it doesn't have to be exact.
 If you go a little over or a little under, that's fine.

 The most common side effects of calcium are constipation and stomach discomfort.
 Some recommend starting supplementation slowly to decrease the risk of those side effects.
-There's also been a controversy in recent years about whether high does of calcium can increase the risk of heart problems, but at this point most experts believe the advantages of adequate calcium intake outweight the possible risk.
+There's also been a controversy in recent years about whether high does of calcium can increase the risk of heart problems, but at this point most experts believe the advantages of adequate calcium intake outweigh the possible risk.
 Best to get an idea of your dietary calcium intake, and then use supplements if you need to.

-How should you take calcium?
+How should you take calcium supplements?

 Another common misunderstanding among patients is that it's okay to take the entire daily amount of calcium at one time.
 It turns out that the body is only efficient at absorbing about 500-600mg of calcium at once.
 So taking the entire 1200mg at once is not likely to provide the same benefit as taking 600mg twice daily.
 If you find that your diet contains little calcium and you need to supplement with the entire amount, be sure to take it in divided doses.